The elusive VC edge

 1.1 Unique empathy for an underserved market

 Knowing your market in depth is more than just a nice-to-have; it unlocks unique insights that inform every action in your firm.
-Whether it’s a framework like Mike Maples Jr.’s at Floodgate, centered on inflection points & insights, or our co-authors at Foundamental’s philosophy around the AECS market, the key is having enough knowledge to cultivate a unique perspective that’s valued by founders—so much so that they choose you.
+Whether it’s a framework like Mike Maples Jr.’s at Floodgate, centred on inflection points & insights, or the philosophy of our co-authors at Foundamental around project-based industries such as construction, the key is having enough knowledge to cultivate a unique perspective that founders value—so much so that they choose you.

 And this is only the beginning.
 A clearly defined, intimately understood market allows you to shape your firm in perfect sync with what that market needs.
 More on this in the next chapter on building the experience required to win.